 e.
 Statistical data regarding the processing time for issuing notices of decision to state child care assistance applicants and for issuing payments to child care providers.

 8. The advisory committee shall coordinate with the early childhood stakeholders alliance its reporting annually in December to the governor and general assembly concerning the status of child care in the state, providing findings, and making recommendations.
-The annual report may be personally presented to the general assembly’s standing committees on human resources by a representative of the advisory committee.
+The annual report may be personally presented to the general assembly’s standing committees on health and human services by a representative of the advisory committee.